pnsaeta/p064/docs/DE-DE2.md

 To handle angles that are not small, it is more convenient to use spherical polar angles $$\theta$$ and $$\phi$$ and to employ Lagrangian mechanics, which develops the equations of motion from energy, rather than forces.
-We will discuss this soon.
+We will discuss this approach soon in more detail, as it can be very helpful for certain projects.
 In the meantime, the summary is the following:

 1. Pick generalized coordinates $$q_i$$ that uniquely identify the configuration of the system.
 These